 E-Visas: Sri Lanka, Vietnam, and Cambodia offer e-visa options.
 Apply online before arrival.

-Visa on Arrival: Laos and Cambodia provide visa-on-arrival.
+Visa on Arrival: Laos and Cambodia provide a visa-on-arrival.

 Visa-Free Entry: Indonesia, Malaysia, Singapore, Thailand, and the Philippines allow visa-free entry.